fpt and WinFPT Reference Manual - Command-line Commands

 Unit Tests - Record-replay - Capturing and Replaying I/O Transactions and Selected Interfaces

-Statements are inserted into the code to capture all terminal and file input and the data returned from selected sub-programs to file.
-The data in the file can then be replayed into the program, and the user can select which I/O unit numbers and which sub-program interfaces are to be replayed.
+The command INSERT RECORD REPLAY instruments the code to capture data at inerfaces.
+Statements are inserted to capture all terminal and file input and the data returned from selected sub-programs.
+The captured data can then be replayed into the program, and the user can select which I/O unit numbers and which sub-program interfaces are to be replayed.
+Two additional commands are used to tune this process.

 These commands were used to capture the I/O for a real-time controller of a chemical plant over a six hour run.
 Several hundred key strokes were captured, with interface data from clocks, thermometers, flow meters and colorimeters.
 The data could be replayed into the code to provide a test frame which ran from a single command and in only a few minutes.